ElektraInitiative/libelektra/benchmarks/README.md

 ```

 Be aware that it is expected that no keys are present at or below `<parentKey>`.
-If you specify a `<parent key>` that already contains keys, these keys get deleted by the benchmark.
+If you specify a `<parent key>` that already contains keys, those keys get deleted by the benchmark.
 They can also influence the results of the benchmark.

 This optional arguments are:

 - `--help`: Display help message exit
 - `--key-count <keys>`: how many keys should be generated (default 3)
   - The default value is just intended for testing of the benchmark finished successfully.
-For real benchmarks, much higher values are recommended to get meaningful results.
+  - For real benchmarks, much higher values are recommended to get meaningful results.
 - `--harmonize-names`: all key-values and -names have the same length
 - `--single-keysets`: store and persists each individual key separately (one `kdbSet` call per key).
   - This option only influences the first benchmark.